ogratwicklcs/Ansible-Network-Converge/5-explore-tower/README.md

 ![Tower Login Window](images/login_window.png)
 - The username will be `admin`
-- password provided by instructor
+- password provided in connection information for the lab

 After logging in the Job Dashboard will be the default view as shown below.
 ![Tower Job Dashboard](images/tower_login.png)